chenyong2github/UnrealEngine/Engine/Plugins/Tests/CQTest/README.md

 The framework will ensure that all of those commands happen in order using a future pattern.
 Similarly, the framework will ensure that a test can await a ticking object.
-See GameObjectsTickTest for an example
+See GameObjectsTickTest for an example One word of caution, the framework does not currently support adding latent actions from within latent actions.
+Instead, it is better to add the actions as a series of self-contained steps.

 # Extending the framework
 The framework has been designed to allow for extensions in a couple areas.
 See ExtensionTests.cpp for in-code examples.

+## Test Components
+This testing framework embraces composition over inheritence.
+Creating new components should be the default mechanism for extending the framework.
+Some of the components available to you are:
+  ActorTestSpawner - Allows a test to spawn actors, and manages their despawning.
+  MapTestSpawner - Creates a map and opens a level.
+Allows tests to spawn actors in that world.
+  BlueprintHelper - Eases the ability for a test to spawn Blueprint objects, intended to be used with MapTestSpawner.
+  PIENetworkComponent - Allows tests to create a server and a collection of clients.
+Good for testing replication.

 ## Assertions
 Not all platforms support exceptions, and so the assertions are unable to rely on them.